Memorandum of Association (MOA)- Meaning, Objectives, Format & Purpose

 3. Object Clause

+This clause says the purpose whereby the corporation was founded.
 The purposes are even further subdivided into three categories:

 • Main Objective: It describes the company’s primary form of work.

-• Other objectives: Some other goals that the business might very well seek which were not covered through (a) and (b).
+• Other objectives: Some other goals that the business might very well seek which were not covered through (a) and (b)

 4. Liability Clause